 The most common age group to be offered this ranges from 0 to 12 however there are specially tailored sessions for adolescents and groups.

-I am trained in the first level of this form of therapy.
+I am trained in both levels one and two of this form of therapy.